-Worried about gaining too much weight while pregnant?
-I explore the dangers of dieting during pregnancy on baby’s risk of obesity and disease in adulthood.
+Today we explore the question of “Can you diet while pregnant?” and the potential dangers of dieting during pregnancy on baby’s risk of obesity and disease in adulthood.

 Most of us understand that we need to eat more during pregnancy to support the amazing things happening inside our belly.
 Despite pregnancy being an exciting time, for a lot of women who struggle with body image, it can be hard to watch the baby weight pack on throughout the trimesters.
 Being a new mom myself, I am always horrified when I hear some women discuss what their doctors have suggested they do to prevent themselves from gaining too much (or any!) weight during early pregnancy.
 Keto diets, gluten free diets, cleanses, I’ve heard it all.
 So today I wanted to chat about the dangers of dieting during pregnancy.
 Spoiler alert: it’s not just an issue for baby’s development and growth right now.
 It actually may have some serious consequences long term.
 Let’s break this down for you so you see the bigger picture.